When this article matters

 On the 1st of next month, you start fresh on Business at the full €49/mo.
 From then on, billing is normal monthly cycles.

 The exact numbers depend on the day of the month, the days-in-month, and the two prices.
-Stripe handles the math automatically — you see the exact figure on the confirmation screen before you commit.
+Stripe handles the math automatically — the exact figure appears on the Stripe invoice for the change, with the full line-item breakdown in the Stripe billing portal.
 If you upgrade on the last day of the month, the proration approaches zero (nearly all of the period was already paid at the old rate); if you upgrade on day 1, the proration approaches the full upgrade delta.

 What this means in practice

-• You're charged a small partial amount immediately for the upgrade delta.
-It appears on your Stripe receipt as one line.
+- You're charged a small partial amount immediately for the upgrade delta.
+It appears on your Stripe receipt.

-• The receipt is downloadable from Settings → Billing → Past invoices as a PDF, including the reverse-charge clause (for VAT-registered EU businesses outside Cyprus) and our company details.
+Settings → Billingas a PDF, including the reverse-charge clause (for VAT-registered EU businesses outside Cyprus) and our company details.

 The proration math is symmetric — if you upgraded by accident and want to revert, you can downgrade back.
 But the downgrade is not prorated (see below), so you'd stay on the higher tier for the rest of the period.